Fortnite's latest update brings you new ways to fly

-Fortnite's 6.21 update is now live and as always Epic Games released the patch notes to showcase the new additions, tweaks to gameplay, and also some things that are going away.
-But the biggest new addition this week are balloons that will make you and your teammates lighter than air.
+Fortnite's 6.21 update is now live, and as always Epic Games released the patch notes to showcase the new additions, tweaks to gameplay, and also some things that're going away.
+But the biggest new addition this week is balloons that'll make you and your teammates lighter than air.

-The balloon item is now available in Fortnite: Battle Royale, letting you rise up into the air giving you new ways to dispatch your enemies.
-Meanwhile on the co-op side of Fortnite, the Save the World mode now has a shadowy new hero that throws smoke bombs.
+The balloon item is now available in Fortnite: Battle Royale, letting you rise up into the air and giving you new ways to dispatch your enemies.
+Meanwhile, on the co-op side of Fortnite, the Save the World mode now has a shadowy new hero who throws smoke bombs.

 Up, up and away

-Balloons can spawn anywhere you would usually find loot, including chests, llamas, loot drops and regular ground spawn locations.
+Balloons can spawn anywhere you'd usually find loot, including chests, llamas, loot drops and regular ground spawn locations.
 They come in bunches of 20 and you can use your primary fire button to inflate a balloon and secondary fire to let one go.
-When you inflate five balloons you'll start to float upwards and you can use directional controls to fly.
+When you inflate five balloons you'll start to float upward and you can use directional controls to fly.
 When you want to come back down, just release balloons until you have less than five.

 It remains to be seen how balloons will affect the matches, but so far it's been a lot of fun trying them out.

 You'll also still be able to redeploy your glider when jumping from a height of three stories or more.
-Epic released this feature last week and have decided to let it continue.
+Epic released this feature last week and has decided to let it continue.
 As for items being removed from Fortnite, the list includes the semi-auto sniper, dual pistols and guided missile launcher.
-They may resurface in later updates, but for now they are going in the vault and you'll only be able to find these items in Playground mode.
+They may resurface in later updates, but for now they're going in the vault and you'll be able to find these items only in Playground mode.

 New ninja hero in Save the World